 Provisions in our amended and restated certificate of incorporation and amended and restated bylaws may discourage, delay or prevent a merger, acquisition or other change in control of us that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
 These provisions also could limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
-In addition, because our board of directors is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors.
+In addition, because our Board is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our Board.
 Among other things, these provisions:

-- establish a classified board of directors such that not all members of the board are elected at one time; - allow the authorized number of our directors to be changed only by resolution of our board of directors; - limit the manner in which stockholders can remove directors from the board; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our board of directors; - require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - prohibit our stockholders from calling a special meeting of our stockholders; - authorize our board of directors to issue preferred stock without stockholder approval, which could be used to institute a stockholder rights plan, or so-called "poison pill," that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our board of directors; and

-• require the approval of the holders of at least $66\frac{2}{3}\%$ of the votes that all our stockholders would be entitled to cast to amend or repeal certain provisions of our charter or bylaws.
+- establish a classified Board such that not all members of the Board are elected at one time; - allow the authorized number of our directors to be changed only by resolution of our Board; - limit the manner in which stockholders can remove directors from the Board; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our Board; - require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - prohibit our stockholders from calling a special meeting of our stockholders; - authorize our Board to issue preferred stock without stockholder approval, which could be used to institute a stockholder rights plan, or so-called "poison pill," that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our Board; and require the approval of the holders of at least $66\frac{2}{3}\%$ of the votes that all our stockholders would be entitled to cast to amend or repeal certain provisions of our charter or bylaws.